 - Make the dressing: In a small jar with lid add yogurt or buttermilk, dill, garlic powder, salt and pepper.
 Stir with a fork or shake the jar well.
 Set aside.

-- Cook corn: Grill without husk turning slowly every few minutes, boil or I love Instant Pot corn in 2 minutes.
+- Cook corn: Grill without husk turning slowly every few minutes, boil or I love Instant Pot corn on the cob in 2 minutes.
 When safe to handle, cut off kernels with a sharp knife.

 - Cook bacon: Pan fry until crispy or bake at 400 Degrees F for 20 minutes.
 Drain on paper towel.

 - Toast pumpkin seeds: Pan fry on low-medium after bacon (drain the fat from the skillet) until fragrant, stirring frequently.

 - Grill vegetables: Drizzle firm veggies like zucchini, bell pepper, mushrooms with salt, pepper, olive oil and garlic powder to taste.
 Grill on medium heat until nice grill marks appear, turn and grill more.

 - Assemble salad by combining all ingredients in a large bowl and drizzling with ranch dressing.